-Pantomime scene suggestions: Angus the Blue Bird warns Thimbelina of the coming winter; Thimbelina tries to stay warm after the ice storm; Miss Spider spins a new wedding gown; Mumford the Mole tries to see without his glasses; Prince of the Sunflowers falls in love when he sees Thimbelina.
+Pantomime scene suggestions: The Frog tries to catch flies by sticking out his tongue; Angus the Blue Bird warns Thimbelina of the coming winter; Thimbelina tries to stay warm after the ice storm; Miss Spider spins a new wedding gown; Mumford the Mole tries to see without his glasses; Prince of the Sunflowers falls in love when he sees Thimbelina.
 Discuss with students how movement can show action and emotions.